Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: Introduction

 The paper is organized as follows.
 Section 1 briefly recalls the definition of generalized $\alpha$-attractor models and the lift of their cosmological evolution equation to the Poincar\'e half-plane.
 In Section 2, we consider globally well-behaved scalar potentials on topologically-finite planar oriented surfaces (of which the elementary surfaces are particular cases), showing how they can be parameterized through the coefficients of the Laplace expansion of their extension to the end compactification.
 In Section 3, we review the classification of elementary hyperbolic surfaces and some of their basic properties.
 Section 4 recalls the case of the hyperbolic disk, showing how it fits into the general approach developed in \cite{genalpha} and how well-behaved scalar potentials can be described through the Laplace expansion of their extension to $\rS^2$.
 Section 5 discusses the hyperbolic punctured disk.
 After giving the explicit form of the hyperbolic metric on $\mD^\ast$, of a partial isometric embedding into three-dimensional Euclidean space and of the decomposition into horn and cusp regions, we compute certain scalar field trajectories for a few globally well-behaved scalar potentials which are induced naturally from $\rS^2$.
+This illustrates the rich dynamics of our models on the punctured hyperbolic disk.
+We also discuss inflationary regions and the number of e-folds for various trajectories and provide an explicit example of an inflationary trajectory which produces between 50 and 60 e-folds, thus showing that such models can match observational constraints.
 Section 6 performs a similar analysis for hyperbolic annuli, using globally well-behaved scalar potentials induced by the same choices of functions on $\rS^2$.
 In particular, this illustrates how the dynamics of our models differs on $\A(R)$ and $\mD^\ast$.
-Section 7 contains our conclusions and sketches a few directions for further research.
+Section 7 comments briefly on the relation of such models with observational cosmology, while Section 8 contains our conclusions and sketches a few directions for further research.

 \paragraph{Notations and conventions.} All manifolds considered are smooth, connected, oriented and paracompact (hence also second-countable).
 All homeomorphisms and diffeomorphisms considered are orientation-preserving.
 By definition, a Lorentzian four-manifold has ``mostly plus'' signature.
 The symbol $\i$ denotes the imaginary unit.
 The Poincar\'e half-plane is the upper half plane with complex coordinate $\tau$: \ben \H=\{\tau\in \C\,|\,\Im\tau>0\}~~, \een endowed with its unique complete metric of Gaussian curvature $-1$, which is given by: \be \dd s^2_\H=\frac{1}{(\Im \tau)^2}|\dd \tau|^2~~. \ee The real coordinates on $\H$ are denoted by $x\eqdef \Re \tau$ and $y\eqdef \Im \tau$.
 The complex coordinate on the hyperbolic disk, the hyperbolic punctured disk or an annulus is denoted by $u$.
 We define the {\em rescaled Planck mass} through: \ben M_0\eqdef M\sqrt{\frac{2}{3}}~~, \een where $M$ is the (reduced) Planck mass.